datnguyennnx/llm-app-boilerplate/README.md

+---
+module-name: LLM Application Boilerplate
+version: 0.1.0
+description: A boilerplate for quickly setting up an LLM application with a Remix.js frontend and a FastAPI backend
+related-modules:
+    - name: recommender-ui
+      path: ./recommender-ui
+    - name: recommender-be
+      path: ./recommender-be
+technologies:
+    - Remix.js
+    - FastAPI
+    - Docker
+    - Python
+    - TypeScript
+    - WebSocket
+conventions:
+    - Follow Prettier code formatting
+    - Use ESLint for JavaScript/TypeScript linting
+    - Follow PEP 8 style guide for Python code
+architecture:
+    style: Microservices
+    main-components:
+        - Remix.js Frontend (recommender-ui)
+        - FastAPI Backend (recommender-be)
+        - NGINX Reverse Proxy
+    data-flow:
+        - Client -> NGINX -> Remix.js Frontend -> FastAPI Backend -> LLM Service
+development:
+    setup-steps:
+        - Clone the repository
+        - Install Docker and Docker Compose
+        - Run `make up` to start the application stack
+    build-command: make up
+    test-command: TBD
+business-requirements:
+    key-features:
+        - Quickly set up an LLM-powered application
+        - Scalable architecture for handling AI-driven workflows
+        - Easy customization for specific use cases
+    target-audience: Developers building LLM-powered applications
+    success-metrics:
+        - Ease of deployment
+        - Performance and scalability of the application
+        - Developer satisfaction and productivity
+quality-assurance:
+    linting-tools:
+        - ESLint (JavaScript/TypeScript)
+        - Flake8 (Python)
+    testing-frameworks:
+        - TBD (Frontend)
+        - Pytest (Backend)
+    coverage-threshold: TBD
+deployment:
+    platform: Docker
+    cicd-pipeline: TBD
+    staging-environment: Local Docker environment
+    production-environment: TBD
+---

 # LLM Application Boilerplate

-This project provides a boilerplate for quickly setting up an LLM (Language Model) application with a Next.js frontend and a FastAPI backend.
+This project provides a boilerplate for quickly setting up an LLM (Language Model) application with a Remix.js frontend and a FastAPI backend.
 It uses Docker for containerization and includes a Makefile for easy deployment.

 ## Project Structure

-- `recommender-ui`: Next.js 14 frontend with shadcn UI library
+-   `recommender-ui`: Remix.js frontend with Tailwind CSS
 -   `recommender-be`: Python FastAPI backend with WebSocket support
 -   `docker-compose.yml`: Docker configuration for the entire stack
 -   `Makefile`: Simplified commands for building and running the project
+-   `nginx.conf`: NGINX configuration for reverse proxy

+## Architecture Overview

+The LLM Application Boilerplate follows a microservices architecture consisting of the following main components:

+1. Remix.js Frontend: Handles the user interface and client-side logic.
+2. FastAPI Backend: Manages API requests, WebSocket connections, and integrates with the LLM service.
+3. NGINX Reverse Proxy: Routes traffic to the appropriate service and handles SSL termination.

+The data flow in this system is as follows:
+Client -> NGINX -> Remix.js Frontend -> FastAPI Backend -> LLM Service

+This architecture ensures scalability and separation of concerns, allowing for easy customization and extension of each component.

 ## Getting Started

 ### Prerequisites

 -   Git
 -   Docker
 -   Docker Compose
 -   Make (optional, but recommended)

 ### Cloning the Repository